South Fork American- 2 Day Trip

-Raft the entire 21 mile long South Fork American River in 2 days with 4 meals and 2 nights camping at our resort included.
+Raft the entire 21 mile long South Fork American River in 2 days with 4 meals and 1 night camping at our resort included.
 Our 2 day trip features guided rafting on both sections of the South Fork - The Lower Gorge section on Day 1 and the Upper "Chili Bar" section on Day 2.
-We also include 2 nights camping!

 Beyond Limits Adventures is the number 1 rated outfitter on the South Fork American.
 Quite simply, no other outfitter in California can offer you a 2 day rafting package as completely fabulous as our 2 day South Fork American River trip.